Thank you for your registration to the SP2022 Read4Me Reading Discussion Circle.

-The Reading Clinic, a major component of the Reading Center, provides individualized reading tutoring for children in second grade and above during the fall, spring, and summer sessions.
+The Reading Clinic, a major component of the Reading Institute, provides individualized reading tutoring for children in second grade and through fifth grade during the fall, spring, and summer sessions.
 During the spring semester only, a comprehensive evaluation program in reading is available.

 The clinic serves as a two-fold purpose including: